chonyeagoro/Project_-1/README.md

 Career Insights: Showed us  the growth in various job titles and categories, therefore,  providing a guide with career decisions.

 Popular Data Jobs:  Helped Identify the different data roles that are in demand.

+Grouping data by 'year', 'job_location', and 'job_category' and counting occurrences helped us see:

+Trends Over Time: How the growth of different data jobs changed each year.

+Where Jobs Are: Which country had more data jobs based on the job category.

+Popular Roles: What types of data jobs are common and how these trends have changed over time.

+Job Insights: Showed us where these jobs were located which also highlighted  the progressive growth or lack thereof of the job categories.
+This provided a great insight as far as career path decisions.

+Challenges Encountered
+- Trying to figure out what type of graph would best represent the data.
+- Not having enough data in 2020 and 2021.
+- There were changes in prevailing job titles as the years progressed.
+- We couldn’t plot any global data due to a large majority  of the data jobs  provided were within the United States.

+How could we have Solved the Challenges

+- Research what types of graphs would be compatible with the data that were are trying to visualize (ex: bar and line graphs can be used to show the relationship between values).
+- In retrospect, it might have been beneficial to consider alternative datasets to enrich our understanding of the years 2020 and 2021.
+While our analysis for 2022 and 2023 showed a comprehensive representation of values, the earlier years suffered from a scarcity of data.
+This could be attributed to either an inherent lack of available information or possibly a more pronounced evolution in data science methodologies post the COVID-19 pandemic.
+- Since a majority of the job titles were located in the United States, we decided to focus on our analysis on the jobs located there.

+Conclusions

+1. Based on our analysis, we found out that Data Engineer was the top Job title across the the four years.
+2. Data Scientist job has the highest amount of seniors among the top 10 job titles (having 1540 seniors) with Data Engineering having the second highest (having 1534 seniors).
+3. United States has the most number of jobs in the data field when compared to other countries globally.
+4. Data Analyst job had the most amount of entry-level employees (having 119 entry-levels).
+5. Based on the analysis, we can conclude that there is a substantial growth in data  field job market when observing the trend (ex: Data Scientist had 19 positions in 2020 and then in 2023 there were 1538 positions).
+6. The trend also shows that there’s an increase in salary (ex: Machine Learning (ML) engineer in 2020 made $145k and then in 2023 they made $205k).

+Data Source

+This dataset, titled “Jobs and Salaries in Data Science,” is sourced from https://www.kaggle.com/datasets/hummaamqaasim/jobs-in-data/download?datasetVersionNumber=6.
+It compiles data from both internal survey submissions and openly disclosed job salaries.